 The girl emerged from her resting place and swum towards Mel with remarkable agility and grace.
-Her extraordinarily long raven hair streaming along behind her, and fanning out like sea grass as she came to a stop, and treaded water at the edge of the pool.
+Her extraordinarily long raven hair streaming along behind her.
+Fanning out like sea grass as she came to a stop, and treaded water at the edge of the pool.

 “How do you know my name…?”

-The reply put Mel a little more at her ease.
-She had not expected to find anyone else on the hidden beach, let alone someone who knew her name.
+The reply put Mel a little more at her ease after her initial fright, she had not expected to find anyone else on the hidden beach, let alone someone who knew her name.
 It was more than a little unsettling at first but she soon regained her balance.

 “….he’d come and talk to us sometimes.”